 Under this Liberalized Remittance Scheme (LRS), the Bank collects TCS at 5% on the aggregate remittance amount exceeding Rs.
 7 lakhs during a Financial Year.
-206CQ is nothing but the deposit challan code of TCS in the bank.
+206CQ of Income Tax Act, is nothing but the deposit challan code of TCS in the bank.

 Can I claim a refund on TCS?

 On purchasing a high-value product you should pay the tax collected at the source (TCS).
 The seller of the product collects this tax.
 The customer has to pay TCS along with the price of goods.